Hacking on Cockpit

 To enable debug logging in journal on a test image, you can pass --debug to image-prepare.
 This will set COCKPIT_DEBUG=all to /etc/environment, if you are only interested channel debug messages change all to cockpit.channel.

-There are a growing number of Python unittest tests being written to test parts of the new bridge code.
+There are a growing number of pytest tests being written to test the bridge code.
 You can run these with make pytest or make pytest-cov.
 Those are both just rules to make sure that the systemd_ctypes submodule is checked out before running pytest from the source directory.

 The tests require at least pytest 7.0.0 or higher to run.